Himmu5/Ecommerce-Assignment/Readme.md

 - ReactJS
 - Tailwind CSS
 - Typescript
+- Axios

 ### Api Integration

  Dummy JSON api is used to fetch the Products https://dummyjson.com/

+### Features
+- Showing the product fetched from DummyJSON API
+- We can collect products in cart